-The oalElement element is a container in the hierarchy of the XML document that contains the XML child elements fullElement, templateElement, and diffElement, and it represents an OAL that is part of the OAB.
+oalElement: The oalElement element is a container in the hierarchy of the XML document that contains the XML child elements fullElement, templateElement, and diffElement, and it represents an OAL that is part of the OAB.
 For an example of the XML structure, see section 4.
 The oalElement MUST have the following attributes:

-- id (as specified in the idAttribute element): A string representation of randomly chosen GUIDs that uniquely represents the current OAL.
-This id remains the same through all subsequent OAB generations. - Dn: The distinguished name (DN) of the OAL. - Name: The name of the address list, prepended with "\".
+- id (as specified in the idAttribute attribute): A string representation of randomly chosen GUIDs that uniquely represents the current OAL.
+This id remains the same through all subsequent OAB generations. - dn (as specified in the dnAttribute element): The distinguished name (DN) of the OAL. - name (as specified in the nameAttribute element): The name of the address list, prepended with "\".